Colin J. Marsden Interview

 7. What makes the good picture stand out from the average?

 The time honoured question.
-A good picture to me is one that is perfectly exposed, in a good landscape and with the train in a perfect position, likely with the front of the subject being on a 1/3 position in the frame, with now object seeking to take the viewers eye of the main subject.
-Sharpness is the number one priority, followed by composition and exposure.
+To me, a perfectly exposed picture in a good landscape is good picture.
+And with the train in a perfect position.
+Usually with the front of the subject being on a 1/3 position in the frame, with now object seeking to take the viewers eye off the main subject.
+The number one priority is sharpness.
+Then followed by composition and exposure.

 8. Back in the days before digital cameras, did you develop your own photos, if so, did you enjoy it?

-I did all my own developing work for years.
-I went to Open University and studied photographic art, which paved the way for me to go forward.
-I had a full darkroom set up when I lived in Surrey, which I moved to Devon in the late 1980s.
+For years, I did all my own developing work.
+Eventually, I went to Open University and studied photographic art, which paved the way for me to go forward.
+When I lived in Surrey I had a full darkroom setup, which moved with me to Devon in the 1980s.
 Originally I concentrated mainly on black and white and originally enjoyed the ‘wet room’ side of photography.
-As colour took over that was not so easy for home operations and I did colour slides which were developed in a local lab and for several years I used the then colour print lab at the Western Morning News in Plymouth to do printing.
+When colour took over, I did colour slides, which were developed in a local lab.
+This is because colour isn’t that easy for home operations.
+For several years

 9. Which decade have you enjoyed the most taking railway photographs and why?

 I have enjoyed taking pictures in all decades from the 1960s, but I guess the 1980s-90s were the most impressive with such diversity of classes and trains both in the UK and overseas, especially in the loco-hauled era.
-This is why I still enjoy regular visits to the USA, where the majority of trains are still loco hauled.
+The majority of trains in the USA are still loco hauled, which is why I still enjoy regular visits there.

 10. Have you ever had a bad day out with your camera and wished you stayed at home?

 Bad days are frequent, usually involving poor weather.
-In the late 1980s I remember taking out the Pentax 6×7 and driving from Surrey to Cornwall to capture some of the clay traffic.
-As I took the first exposure there was a nasty unusual sound from the camera and the entire shutter had broken off its mounting and gone through the material focal plane shutter.
+I remember taking out the Pentax 6×7 and driving from Surrey to Cornwall to capture some of the clay traffic.
+There was a nasty unusual sound from the camera as soon as I took the first exposure.
+The entire shutter had broken off its mounting and gone through the material focal plane shutter.
 So it was back in the car and drive home.

 11. Like myself, are you disappointed that there are less rail tours running and heritage railways open, due to the Covid-19 lockdown?

-We have to take the situation in terms of trains v C-19 as it is, I’m pleased that rail tours are not running and that heritage railways are closed, the health of the nation is more important than the leisure industry and photographing trains.
-I know its hard, but we have to live and go along with the present times and restrictions otherwise none of us with have trains to look at in the future.
+I’m pleased that rail tours are not running and that heritage railways are closed.
+The health of the nation is more important than the leisure industry and photographing trains.
+We have to take the situation in terms of trains v C-19 as it is.
+I know its hard, but we have to live and go along with the present times and restrictions otherwise none of us will have trains to look at in the future.

 12. What is your best photography tip?

-The best photographic tip I can offer it to be in the right place at the right time and always be prepared.
+I can say the best photographic tip I can offer is simply to be in the right place at the right time.
+And always be prepared for anything.
 If you go out on a photographic safari, keep the camera out in your hand switched on and set up ready to take a grab picture, you never know what is going to go by your lens that is worth capturing.
 It may not be a train, it could be anything, so always be ready.
 A camera is no good in the bag, keep it out and ready for action.
 BUT always be aware of your surroundings.
 Modern camera equipment is expensive and had a good black market value, so make sure nobody can grab it from you.